JosephLee03/Data-Science-with-Python/README.md

 - 💔 However, for beginners, using these frameworks often makes it difficult to deepen their understanding of the models.

-- 💡 This project implements a series of common algorithms using Numpy, serving both as a record of the author's daily learning and as a reference for beginners in the field.
+- 💡 This project implements a series of common algorithms using some basic tools instead of mature framework, serving both as a record of the author's daily learning and as a reference for beginners in the field.

 - 📕 The author is also a beginner and mistakes are inevitable.Feedback and discussions are welcome! 🌼